Babies are as costly as they are cute. Your wallet starts to take the hit even before they arrive, so prepare your finances as early as possible.

 Each scheme has winners and losers, so you need to decide ASAP which is best for you.
-See the How Childcare Vouchers Work guide for more information on the changes and how to work out what's right for you.
+See the Tax-free Childcare guide for more information on the changes and how to work out what's right for you.

 Sort your will out

 If you're about to add to your family, make sure you've made a will.
 Everyone with any assets such as savings or a house, and loved ones they'd like to look after, should consider making one.